 - Screen reading software such as JAWS or other similar alternative is required.
 Screen reading software will provide the end user with non-visual access support that enables the user to hear the screen’s content spoken aloud.
 It accomplishes this by way of a tactile input device incorporated into the kiosk.

 - The installed screen reader should auto start when headphones are connected.
-This is a required feature.
+This is a required feature (available in JAWS Kiosk).

 Accessible Application or Website

 - It is required that any application or GUI is appropriately coded so a screen reader user can interact with the respective content with ease.

 - Appropriate coding guidelines can be found via WCAG 2.1 AA (or AAA where feasible).

 - Any application or GUI should not utilize color alone to convey meaning or determine an action.
 This specification will prevent access issues for those with color blindness.

 Captioning or other visual alternatives for audio prompts are required.
 It is vital that all audio commands and prompts are conveyed via captioning so deaf and/or hard-of-hearing users will have full access to the kiosk.
 Multimedia content should also have captions.

 There are multiple options for accessible navigation and data input.
 If a user will need to input information, consider a QWERTY keyboard.
 For kiosks that require little to no data input, navigational devices may be sufficient.
 Such navigation/input devices’ options are described below and should be water-resistant for regular sanitizing purposes.
 Sanitizing instructions, such as those provided by Storm-Interface can help to determine if a device is suitable for public use.

 - Option 1) A large print etched metal keyboard with high color contrast so individuals with low vision can access it with ease.